codePratyusha/Saving-Block/README.md

 # Saving Block

-#Save Block from all the sleep-deprived students by shooting Yerba Mates at them!
+Save Block from all the sleep-deprived students by shooting Yerba Mates at them!

-#Languages: C++
+Language: C++
-#Framework: Qt
+Framework: Qt